Meaxis/encryption/README.md

 Then came an idea from the Caméra de Surveillance : what about dividing the letters in two rows, and then referring to the letter of the other row?
-![A table with 13 letters on the upper row, and 13 on the lower row](https://meaxis.fr/assets/images/mmc1explain.jpg) Thus, on this image, A became M, B became N, Z became L... etc.
+![A table with 13 letters on the upper row, and 13 on the lower row](https://meaxis.fr/assets/images/mmc1explain.jpg) Thus, on this image, A became N, B became O, Z became M... etc.

 Unfortunately, this method proved rather... *uneffective*.
 It was so "*mindly* readable" that everyone I knew guessed how to decipher it after around 15 minutes.
 From the simplest to the smartest minds.
 All of them (refer to my MMC1 section for pseudo-credits).